cryptosubh/blog/_posts/2016-7-11-Frequentism-vs-Bayesianism.md

 * There is a screening test to check whether a woman is a carrier such that
   + P(T+|C+) = .7
   + P(T-|C-) = .9
-Where T+ and T- are the events that the test is positive and negative, respectively, and C+ and C- are the events that a woman is and is not a carrier, respectively.
+where T+ and T- are the events that the test is positive and negative, respectively, and C+ and C- are the events that a woman is and is not a carrier, respectively.

 A woman has a child with DMD and then has a screening test done to see if she is a carrier.
 If the test comes back positive, what is the probability that she is a carrier?
 What if the screening test is negative?